bloominstituteoftechnology/node-db1-project/README.md

 SELECT * FROM Suppliers WHERE LENGTH(SupplierName) > 20

   - list customers descending by the number of orders.
+SELECT Orders.CustomerID, Customers.*, count(*) as Orders FROM Orders INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID GROUP BY Orders.CustomerID
+ORDER BY Orders DESC

   - list orders descending by the order date.
   SELECT * FROM Orders ORDER BY OrderDate DESC

   - list orders grouped by customer showing the number of orders per customer.
+SELECT CustomerID, count(*) as Orders FROM Orders GROUP BY CustomerID

   - list orders grouped by customer's city showing number of orders per city.
+SELECT Orders.CustomerID, Customers.City, count(*) as Orders
+FROM Orders INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID GROUP BY Customers.City

   - add a customer using your information.
 INSERT INTO Customers (CustomerName, ContactName, Address, City, PostalCode, Country)